mockery/mockery/README.md

 Mockery is released under a New BSD License.

+The current released version on Packagist is 0.9.3.
 The current released version for PEAR is 0.9.0.
-Composer users may instead opt to use the current master branch in lieu of using the more static 0.9.0 git tag.
+Composer users may instead opt to use the current master branch aliased to 0.9.x-dev.

 ## Installation